jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 * Make sure that "cd_dg1" is selected for Deployment group.
 * Choose "My application is stored in Amazon S3"
-* My sample cloudguarder_app is hosted on S3 ```s3://jaydenstaticwebsite/download/cloudguarder_cd.zip``` and it is publicly accessible.
+* My sample demo_app is hosted on S3 ```s3://jaydenstaticwebsite/download/demo_cd.zip``` and it is publicly accessible.
 (That's why you may not need S3 policy for CodeDeploy.)
 You can use either my application source code or your own application source code.
 * Choose "zip" for Revision File Type (This should be automatically chosen for you.)

 ![header image](img/cd-3.png)